LearnersGuild/learnathon/README.md

 Welcome to the Learners Guild Learnathon!

-The Learnathon is a game to practice collective learning through a series of pair programming sessions on a set challenge.
+The Learnathon is a game to practice collective learning by working on a set challenge over the course of multiple sessions.

+**How much can _you_ learn?**

 ## Preparing to Play